GCG Structure and Policy

 - Board of Directors

-The Supporting Organs consist of Committees under the Board the of Commissioners and Functions under the Board of Directors.
+- AirAsia Indonesia's Supporting Organs consist of committees under the Board of Commissioners and Functions under the Board of Directors.